Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "No."

-"…Is the assault team ready?"
+"...Is the assault team ready?"

 "Yes."

-"…Very well.
+"...Very well.
 Proceed."
 Genshi calmed himself with a quick *meditation* and proceeded to the meeting.

 ----

 "I had wondered when you would deign to explain yourself."
 Grandfather Hyarrin was anything but pleased.
 And he was right, Genshi’s actions over the past several months strongly pushed the boundaries on what a Whitecrest Champion could do.
 Hyarrin was in charge of operations, not Genshi, and both knew how important that was.

-"I have needed to set much in motion to protect us both from something…quite terrible.
+"I have needed to set much in motion to protect us both from something... quite terrible.
 Grandfather, would you consider removing your implants?"

 A noise binged in his earpiece.
 The Ghost was attempting to leave. *Good.*